My story from believer to skeptic – part 1

 Looking for answers

 Fast forward to 2008 when we had a lousy summer and a cool autumn.
-I had some time on my hand and I had the question if there was something different in the global warming story.
-I thought if the last warmer winters were from anthropogenic origin, maybe this cool summer and colder (normal) autumn reflected some improvement.
+I had some time on my hand and I had the question if something was changed in the global warming story.
+I wondered if the last warmer winters were from anthropogenic origin, maybe this cool summer and colder (normal) autumn reflected some improvement.
 Maybe even because of less emissions, who knows we learned something from our mistakes…

 Okay, I admit it, I was really naive at that time.

 I started googling and very soon came across a site called RealClimate.
 I found a similar question and most importantly, it was answered.
 I found the answer a bit harsh, something in the line of: global warming is still here, everything was still in line with global warming and it was not really smart to think otherwise.
 So, here I found my answer, global warming was still here, nothing changed and heat would soon resurface.
 That was it.
 I ended my search because the answer fitted my belief perfectly.

 But not for long.
 In a way, I was not satisfied with this answer.
 I had a problems with the tone in which the answer was given.
 I was very surprised that a scientist would need to give a sneer to anyone who has a different opinion.
 At that time I believed there was a overwhelming consensus among scientists and only a few Big Oil-ers denied the truth.
 But if that was true, there was no reason why anyone from the “proper” side of the debate had to defend himself against someone with an honest question!?!?